Proficiency Tests Offered

 Electrical Calibration

-The artifact is an Agilent 34401, a 6½ digit DMM.
-This program is suitable for participants who source and measure these electrical quantities and/or calibrate multimeters, whose uncertainties are not significantly smaller than the typical reference uncertainties, and who calculate their uncertainties per the method of the ISO GUM.
+The artifact is an Agilent 34410a, a 6½ digit DMM.
+This program is suitable for participants who source these electrical quantities and/or calibrate multimeters, whose uncertainties are not significantly smaller than the typical reference uncertainties, and who calculate their uncertainties per the method of the ISO GUM.

 DC Resistance (1 kOhm – 10 MOhm);